oracle/graal/tools/docs/Thermometer-Manual.md

 end
 ```

-Run with the `--thermometer` flag.
+Run with the `--thermometer` flag (we use
+`--vm.Dgraal.TruffleCompilationExceptionsAreThrown=true` to stop the
+compilation failure being re-tried).

 ```
-% ruby --thermometer demo.rb
+% ruby --vm.Dgraal.TruffleCompilationExceptionsAreThrown=true --thermometer demo.rb
 ```

 You'll see log lines like this: